GAS85/nextcloud_scripts/README.md

 Second option (line 31) is to scan for specific user, but as soon as I get more than one user with external shares it does not work also.
 Besides it is still scanning whole partition (local and remote) for specific user - commented.

-From line 35 till 42 comments how to not forget how I get users from the NC, basically everything is happens in line 45, scipt will generate exactly path for external shares to be updated for all users (you can run it and test output).
+From line 35 till 42 comments how to not forget how I get users from the NC, basically everything is happens in line 45, script will generate exactly path for external shares to be updated for all users (you can run it and test output).
 Here an example command:

     sudo -u www-data php occ files_external:list | awk -F'|' '{print $8"/files"$3}'| tail -n +4 | head -n -1 | awk '{gsub(/ /, "", $0); print}'